amplience/dc-extension-map-ui/README.md

 ### `npm start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.
 Open [https://localhost:3000](https://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ### `npm test`

-Launches the test runner.<br />
+Launches the test runner.

 ### `npm run build`

-Builds the app for production to the `build` folder.<br />
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
+The build is minified and the filenames include the hashes.
-By default, Create React App produces a build assuming your app is hosted at the server root.<br />
+By default, Create React App produces a build assuming your app is hosted at the server root.
 To override this, specify the homepage in your `package.json`, for example:

  `"homepage": "."`